CodingLearner129/ReusableNodeJsSetupSequelizeCLI/README.md

     DB_LOGGING=false
     TIMEZONE="+05:30"
     ```
-5. Configure your database in the .env file:
+5. Configure your jwt encription in the .env file:

     ```bash
     JWT_ENCRYPTION=your_secret_string